 1. What is the dissolution of a Delaware corporation?

 There are two ways to dissolve your Delaware corporation.
-You can let your company become void by refusing or neglecting Delaware franchise taxes, then it will be cancelled by the state and subject to a tax fine.
-Another way to legally close your company is to voluntarily dissolve by holding a vote among shareholders and filing a dissolution certificate to the Secretary of Delaware.
+You can let your company become void by refusing or neglecting Delaware franchise taxes, then it will be canceled by the state and subject to a tax fine.
+Another way to close your company is to voluntarily dissolve by holding a vote among shareholders and filing a dissolution certificate to the Secretary of Delaware.

-- Avoid bankrupt status for private dissolution
+- Avoid bankrupt status for private dissolution;

-- Don’t need bankruptcy protection
+- Don’t need bankruptcy protection;

-- Avoid late claims
+- Avoid late claims;

-- Protect directors from personal liability to claimants
+- Protect directors from personal liability to claimants;

 - Dissolution of a Delaware corporation means to voluntarily close the company through a court decree, or involuntarily through actions from the State of Delaware.